-

 - E. S. Fedorov

-Taking into account the immeasurably greater simplicity of the method of new geometry as a method of mental construction (without the help of any auxiliary complex adjustments), one does not need to be a prophet to foresee that modern geometric analysis, in pursuit of its task, will supplant algebraic analysis, and the role of the latter will be reduced to such symbolic expressing the conclusions of geometric analysis (which is necessary to replace the essentially inaccurate implementation of geometric constructions in practical applications with precise calculations and calculations), which makes it possible to express the results in exact numbers.
+Taking into account the immeasurably greater simplicity of the method of new geometry as a method of mental construction (without the help of any auxiliary complex adjustments), one does not need to be a prophet to foresee that modern geometric analysis, in pursuit of its goal, will supplant algebraic analysis, and the role of the latter will be reduced to such symbolic a expression of the conclusions of geometrical analysis (which is necessary in order to replace the essentially imprecise implementation of geometric constructions in practical applications with precise calculations and calculations), which makes it possible to express results in exact numbers.

 -